-- Bonuses - The cost of sending a minister to the Holy Land (if paid by the church) - Most Christmas and special occasion offerings - Retirement gifts paid by a church - The portion of a minister's self-employment tax paid by a church - Personal use of a church-owned vehicle
+- Bonuses - The cost of sending a minister to the Holy Land (if paid by the church) - Most Christmas and special occasion offerings - The portion of a minister's self-employment tax paid by a church - Personal use of a church-owned vehicle - Purchases of church property for less than fair market value - Business expense reimbursements under a nonaccountable plan - Imputed cost of group term life insurance coverage exceeding \$50,000. - Church reimbursements of a spouse's travel expenses incurred while accompanying a minister on a business trip (unless the spouse's presence serves a legitimate business purpose and the spouse's expenses are reimbursed under an accountable arrangement) - "Discretionary funds" established by a church for a minister to spend on current needs-if the minister is allowed to distribute funds for his or her personal benefit or does not have to account for the funds in an arrangement similar to an accountable expense reimbursement plan - "Imputed interest" from "below-market interest loans" of at least \$10,000 made by a church to a minister (some exceptions apply)

-- Purchases of church property for less than fair market value - Business expense reimbursements under a nonaccountable plan - Imputed cost of group term life insurance coverage exceeding \$50,000. - Church reimbursements of a spouse's travel expenses incurred while accompanying a minister on a business trip (unless the spouse's presence serves a legitimate business purpose and the spouse's expenses are reimbursed under an accountable arrangement) - "Discretionary funds" established by a church for a minister to spend on current needs-if the minister is allowed to distribute funds for his or her personal benefit or does not have to account for the funds in an arrangement similar to an accountable expense reimbursement plan - "Imputed interest" from "below-market interest loans" of at least \$10,000 made by a church to a minister (some exceptions apply) - Cancellation of a minister's debt to a church - Severance pay - Payment of a minister's personal expenses by the church - "Love gifts" or other special occasion gifts
+- Cancellation of a minister's debt to a church - Severance pay - Payment of a minister's personal expenses by the church - "Love gifts" or other special occasion gifts (i.e., most "gifts" from a church to a pastor commemorating a holiday, birthday, anniversary, or retirement).